vint21h/fedora-intel-remapped-nvme-device-support/README.md

 Congratulations you have [fedora-custom-kernel/image/live/images/boot.iso](fedora-custom-kernel/image/live/images/boot.iso).

-Now you can write it to DVD or USB flash drive nad install it.
+Now you can write it to DVD or USB flash drive and install it.

 ## Licensing